NishamKarki/amazon-clone/readme.md

-netflix clone - practice with html and css
+amazon clone - practice with html and css